HISTORY

 CLINICAL

-Harvard Law School has an established clinical program with the Native American Rights Fund (NARF) in Boulder, Colorado and Washington, DC.
-Students may also design and pursue an independent clinical or supervised writing project in Indian law.
+Harvard Law School does not have an established Indian law or Indigenous rights clinical.
+However, NALSA students have previously designed and pursued an independent clinical or supervised writing project in Indian law.
 Students have previously worked with NARF and other Indian law clinicals in a variety of areas, including the current Native Hawaiian rights dispute.

 COURSES

-Harvard Law School offers a number of courses for those interested in Indian Country issues, including: American Indian Law; The Art of Social Change: Child Welfare, Education and Juvenile Justice; Climage Change Justice; Colorblindness; Debating Race in American Law; and Environmental Law.
-Additionally, Professor Singer routinely leads reading groups on Tribal Sovereignty and related issues.
+Harvard Law School offers a number of courses on topics related to Indigenous communities including: American Indian Law; The Art of Social Change: Child Welfare, Education and Juvenile Justice; Climage Change Justice; Colorblindness; Debating Race in American Law; and Environmental Law.

 1. Harvard Project on American Indian Economic Development